imichalop/ACT/README.md

 **Data Scripts** folder contains the required scripts to download and parse gene terms from multiple databases.

-**MD5.php** is the PHP script which performs the duplicate CEL check.

 **dbc.php** contains the PHP code which performs the local MySQL database connection.

-**pcc.php** contains the PHP functions to perform pairwise Sample or Gene correlations.